Daniel Weed comments on the current state of the Criminal Justice System and whether the recent change in government will result in improvements.

 Any Court professional court user who has experience of Magistrates or Crown Court daily workings post COVIO will have their views, (some very strong and some probably not suitable for publication) as to the Court’s efficiency.

-Unless Labour ls willing to invest much needed time and money into much needed resources in the Criminal Justice System, for some time hereon In It will, remain a broken as described In Labours manifesto.
+Unless Labour is willing to invest much needed time and money into much needed resources in the Criminal Justice System, for some time hereon In It will, remain a broken as described In Labours manifesto.
 The questions they should ask themselves are, how high up their list of priorities is the Criminal Justice System and those that work within it and is the broken system salvable?

 It is evident from the increase in criminal charges and overnight remands of prisoners that Greater Manchester Police wish to remain out of special measures they found themselves In.
 The Increase in charges and overnight remands are an added pressure to a broken system still trying the tidy up from the tsunami caused by COVIO delays.
 Police charges increase but Court resources are being reduced at the same time.
 That equation doesn’t result in efficiency within an already broken system.